Shemon VII Ishoyahb

 Mar Shemʿon VII Ishoʿyahb (ܫܡܥܘܢ ܫܒܝܥܝܐ ܝܫܘܥܝܗܒ), born Īshōʿyahb bar Māmā, was Patriarch of the Church of the East from 1539 to 1558, with residence in Rabban Hormizd Monastery.

 His reign was widely unpopular, and discontent with his leadership led to the schism of 1552, in which his opponents rebelled and appointed the monk Shimun Yohannan Sulaqa as a rival patriarch.
-Sulaqa's subsequent consecration by Pope Julius III saw a permanent split in the Church of the East and the birth of the Chaldean Catholic Church.
-His body is buried in the Rabban Hormizd Monastery near Alqosh, modern Iraq, belonging to the Chaldean Catholic Church.
+Sulaqa's subsequent consecration by Pope Julius III resulted in permanent split between Catholics and separatists in the Church of the East, and the separation of the Chaldean Catholic Church.
+His body is buried in the Rabban Hormizd Monastery near Alqosh, modern Iraq, which now belongs to the Chaldean Catholic Church after Patriarch Shemon VII's Catholic descendant, Yohannan Hormizd, eventually became patriarch of that Chaldean Catholic Church.

 Guardian of the throne and metropolitan of Mosul

 Shemʿon Ishoʿyahb was the younger brother of the patriarch Shemʿon VI (1504-38).
 Throughout his brother's reign Shemʿon was his designated successor or natar kursya ('guardian of the throne').
 He is first mentioned as natar kursya in a manuscript colophon of 1504, at the very beginning of his brother's reign.
 In October 1538, two months after the death of Shemʿon VI on 5 August 1538, he is mentioned as metropolitan of Mosul.
 It is not clear whether he became metropolitan of Mosul before or after his brother's death.